george-hawkins/random/a74bc54b-8012-461e-8bc7-e2750f8bd648/README.md

 * lights flashing on and off randomly in houses all over the world
 * smartphone controlled Xmas tree lights reveal home Wi-Fi password to world, laptop is hacked and bank account emptied

+Note: in nearly every picture here you see Wi-Fi "waves" - i.e. waves emanating from smartphones, laptops, high tech Christmas trees etc. In the middle frame above I've drawn similar lines emanating from the light bulbs but this isn't Wi-Fi, it's to try and show that the lights are flashing on and off madly - if you've got a better idea for showing this then perfect.

 ## 3. Encryption then and now

 ![crypt past present](crypt-past-present.jpg)